 This is a closed email group for South Carolina public library directors only.
 It is used to broadcast information to directors about events, workshops, and other opportunities as well as State Library business and operational issues.
 Public library directors are automatically added to this email group.
-For more information about this group, contact Kathy Sheppard, Director of Library Development, at the State Library.
+For more information about this group, contact Denise Lyons, Deputy Director of Statewide Development, at the State Library.

 Library Public Relations (SC LIBRARY PR)

 This discussion group is an open, moderated forum where South Carolina public and academic library staff working on public relations, marketing, or communications may ask questions and exchange ideas about how we communicate with our communities.
 These topics may include how to promote services to various age groups, promoting various types of programming, outreach services and communicating with special populations, library signage issues, signage and media communications policies, newsletters, email marketing, etc.

 Tehcnical Services (SC-TECH)

 This is an open, moderated electronic discussion group where South Carolina public library technical services staff members may ask questions and exchange ideas about issues related to public library technical services and concerns in South Carolina.

 This discussion group is an open, moderated forum where South Carolina public library staff working in young adult services may ask questions and exchange ideas related to services provided to tweens and teens, ages 11-18, and their parents and other caregivers.
 These topics may include services to various age groups, types of programming, suggestions for performers, outreach services, collection development, training, policies, staffing, and technology issues particular to young adult services.